 All students with symptoms of COVID will be screened and isolated awaiting test results, which can take 2-6 days.

-If the student lives off campus they will be encouraged to isolate at home.
-If unable to go home, the student should isolate in their own room, and request their roommates to use a separate bathroom.
-The student’s direct roommate and any intimate partner(s) from 48 hours prior to symptom onset until isolated will be quarantined.
+If unable to go home, the off campus student should isolate in their own room, and request their roommates to use a separate bathroom.

 If you need MEDICAL ASSISTANCE after hours please refer to our local Resources.